rbkannan1508/Save-repodata-Redis/README.md

 # Save-repodata-Redis
-Saving the number of repositories under a github user in Redis Cache.
+Saving the number of repositories under a github user in Redis Cache and Hapi.